Carl Ludwig Nietzsche

 Carl Ludwig Nietzsche (10 October 1813 – 30 July 1849) was a German Lutheran pastor and the father of the philosopher Friedrich Nietzsche.

 Biography

-Carl Ludwig Nietzsche was born in Eilenburg, in the Kingdom of Saxony, in 1813, the same year as Richard Wagner, who later became a friend and patron of Friedrich Nietzsche.
-Carl's mother Erdmuthe Dorothea, née Krause (1778–1856), had been married to a court lawyer named Krüger in Weimar, at the same time as Goethe was living in the city, and witnessed the city's occupation by the French.
-Carl's father Friedrich Nietzsche worked as a pastor in Wohlmirstedt and as a superintendent in Eilenburg.
-From his father's first marriage, Carl Ludwig had seven half-siblings, one of whom later enjoyed success in England and would ultimately provide financial support to Friedrich Nietzsche.
-From his father's second marriage, Carl Ludwig had two sisters, Auguste and Rosalie, who would play a major role as aunts in Friedrich Nietzsche's childhood.

-Following his father's example, Carl Ludwig studied theology in Halle, then worked as a tutor for the princesses at the ducal court in Altenburg.
-In 1842, at the order of king Frederick William IV of Prussia, he assumed the pastorship of the village of Röcken and moved into the rectory there, together with his mother and two unmarried sisters, of whom Auguste took charge of the household while Rosalie devoted herself to charitable endeavors.

 In his son Friedrich's youth memoirs, written when he was only fourteen, he described his father as a cheerful and well-loved man, the "very picture of a country parson".

 During a visit to his fellow clergyman David Ernst Oehler, the pastor of the neighboring parish of Pobles, Carl Ludwig met Oehler's youngest daughter Franziska.
 The young pastor made a strong impression on Franziska with his improvisations on the piano.
 They were married on his thirtieth birthday, 10 October 1843, when she was seventeen.

 A little over a year into their marriage, they welcomed the birth of a son, who was christened Friedrich Wilhelm because the date coincided with the birthday of Carl Ludwig's royal benefactor.

 In 1846 Carl Ludwig described his son in a letter: